- When is a cavernous body implant/penile prosthesis necessary?

 - 1. tissue-sparing insertion of the implant components through a single incision

-- 2. placement of the pump in the scrotum
+- 2. placement of the pump in the scrotum, in an invisible position

 - 3. insertion of the reservoir via the same access